keithlegg/micro_cnc_controller/README.md

 I will be adding an AUX output pin to turn things off and on, like say a spindle of filament extruder ;)

-This is not a complete CNC controller itself, it does not even track position in space beyond local transactinoal movements.
+This is not a complete CNC controller itself, it does not even track position in space beyond local single transactional movements.
 BUT you can build on it as a library or call it from python and do the control logic over there.